 - Deepen Your Faith in Meditation

 If you meditate, you may have noticed how good you feel on the days you practice and how you feel differently on the days you don’t.
 When you do meditate, make it a habit to take note of the benefits you’ve received and how good you feel.
-By becoming more mindful of the ways in which meditation is improving our lives, our faith in the practice is strengthened, encouraging us to do it more.
+By becoming more mindful of the ways in which meditation is improving our lives, intelligent faith in the practice is strengthened, encouraging us to do it more.

 How Meditation Can Improve Your Life